Third Year Medical Student Surgery Clerkship

 At the conclusion of this rotation, students will be evaluated on their performance and enthusiasm on the General Surgery Service.
 Written evaluations by the fifth-year chief resident will also be provided.

-Third-year medical students rotating through surgery at Kern Medical will be divided into two six-week rotations.
-This outline provides a general review of trauma and subspecialty care, each a separate three-week rotation.
+Third-year medical students rotating through surgery at Kern Medical will be divided into three 4-week rotations.
+This outline provides a general review of trauma surgery and critical care.

 Students will be exposed to and participate in the care of trauma and critically ill patients.
-Students will be assigned to a three-week continuous core rotation through the Trauma Surgery Service, in which they are expected to assist the interns, residents, and physician assistants in the daily care of trauma patients.
-During these three weeks, students will not be assigned to the subspecialty services.
+Students will be assigned to a four-week continuous core rotation through the Trauma Surgery Service, in which they are expected to assist the interns, residents, and physician assistants in the daily care of trauma patients.

-Student duties on the Trauma Surgery Service include assistance with admission, review of radiologic films, observation of and/or assistance with bedside procedures, and active participation in the resuscitation of an acute trauma patient, including assistance in operative procedures.
+Student duties on the rotation include assistance with admission, review of radiologic films, observation of and/or assistance with bedside procedures, and active participation in the resuscitation of an acute trauma patient, including assistance in operative procedures.
 All trauma operative cases require the presence and assistance of medical students.

-Students on the Trauma Surgery Service are also expected to attend Trauma Clinic on Tuesdays, 1-5 p.m., if not scrubbed in the operating room.
+Students on the rotation are also expected to attend Trauma Clinic on Tuesdays, 1-5 p.m., if not scrubbed in the operating room.

-Students are expected to gain a basic understanding of the principle of trauma management by reading appropriate texts throughout their three-week rotation.
+Students are expected to gain a basic understanding of the principle of trauma management by reading appropriate texts throughout their four-week rotation.
 In addition, each student should review basic ATLS protocol and be familiar with appropriate trauma resuscitation guidelines.
+Finally, students should study the basic concepts of surgical care and how it applies to their trauma patient.

-Third-year medical students rotating through surgery at Kern Medical will be divided into two six-week rotations.
-This outline provides a general overview of the Subspecialty Services, a three-week rotation that is further split into one-week assignments.
+Third-year medical students rotating through surgery at Kern Medical will be divided into three 4-week rotations.
+This outline provides a general overview of the Subspecialty Services and Call Coverage, a four-week rotation that is further split into one-week assignments.

 Third-year medical students rotating in surgery at Kern Medical are expected to become familiar with and participate in subspecialty care.
-During this three-week rotation students are expected to participate in and see patients in subspecialty clinics and to be available for and potentially assist in subspecialty operative cases.
+During three weeks of this rotation students are expected to participate in and see patients in subspecialty clinics and to be available for and potentially assist in subspecialty operative cases.

 The following subspecialties are available at Kern Medical: neurosurgery, otolaryngology, orthopedic surgery, plastic surgery, and urology.
 Students are expected to be present at the clinics at the stated times wearing appropriate attire (OR scrubs and casual attire are not allowed).